-"Their hair will grow and grow, so you can end up with them looking like an Afghan [Hound] if you don't take care of it," Fojkit says, adding that owners can expect to visit the groomer every six weeks without clipping the coat themselves.
+"Their hair will grow and grow, so you can end up with them looking like an Afghan [hound] if you don't take care of it," Fojkit says, adding that owners can expect to visit the groomer every six weeks without clipping the coat themselves.
 On top of that, you'll need to brush them weekly and stay on top of any tangles.

 Because giant schnauzers are such smarty-pants, they are considered easy to train.
 Consistency and positive reinforcement are key.
 These dogs have a strong desire to please their owners, so if you're willing to put the work into proper training, you'll be rewarded with an incredibly loyal and loving companion.

 Giant schnauzer owners should be aware of gastric dilatation-volvulus (GDV) complex, a potentially life-threatening problem that can affect large-chested dogs.
-Known more commonly as bloat, it occurs when the dog's stomach twists and cuts off organs’ blood supply, sometimes causing death in a matter of hours.
+Known more commonly as bloat, the condition occurs when the dog's stomach twists and cuts off blood supply, sometimes causing death in a matter of hours.
 However, there's a way to hopefully avoid the frightening condition.

-As with other large breeds, giant schnauzers can suffer from issues like dysplasia in their hips and knees, and Frieman suggests talking about these with your breeder so that you are fully informed of any medical history in their lineage.
-It's also important to keep regular vet visits a priority so that they can help identify warning signs.
+As with other large breeds, giant schnauzers can suffer from issues like dysplasia in their hips and knees, and Frieman suggests talking about these with your giant schnauzer breeder so that you are fully informed of any medical history in their lineage.
+It's also important to keep regular vet visits a priority so they can help identify warning signs.